search this site

 Avoiding Malware

 Antivirus software is useful for avoiding many types of malware, and should be installed as a simple preventative measure.
 AVG is free and seems to work.
 Similarly, a firewall is a must-have item, whether it be software-based such as ZoneAlarm, or hardware-based (such as inside your broadband router).
 Firewalls prevent many network-based attacks.
+Note that Windows XP's built-in firewall does not filter outbound connections, only inbound, and Vista and up only provide limited outbound filtering, so on important machines, the use of a third-party firewall such as ZoneAlarm is recommended.

 Internet Explorer, Microsoft's web browser, is the primary route of spyware infection for most PCs at present.
 If you use a different browser, for example Opera or Firefox, then your browser will successfully resist many attacks, simply because many attacks are crafted to exploit vulnerabilities in software you're not using.
 Anti-virus and anti-spyware software only cleans up the mess afterwards and does not stop your browser being hijacked.
 The best way to avoid spyware is to avoid using Internet Explorer to browse the web.